All About Heather Chamberlain

 45 – 60 minutes

-Objective: Fun.
-Appreciate the pattern of rhyme.
-Design a character and create some rhyming description.
+Design a character and create a rhyming description

-The difference in this session, compared to the one for KS1, is that the children are encouraged to write rhyming descriptions and/or a two line rhyme about their character. (ref. website character banner and 2 line descriptions).
+Having designed a character, the children will be encouraged to write rhyming descriptions and/or a two line rhyme about their character. (ref. website character banner and 2 line descriptions).

 *Happy Bottom template provided for character designs.